sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-process/send-email-alerts.md

 {{< /code >}}

 With the environment variables set, you can use the Sensu API to create your ad hoc observability event.

+{{% notice note %}}
+**NOTE**: The example events use the default namespace.
+If you are using a different namespace, replace `default` in the event definitions and the API URLs with the name of the desired namespace.
+{{% notice note %}}

 This event outputs the message "Everything is OK.” when it occurs:

 {{< code shell >}}